Controls

 The study that served as the basis of this activity was later retracted because the syringe filter the research team used in the intervention group had contaminants that were responsible for the effect.
 It’s very easy to say that errors occur because people are foolish, or that other researchers are careless.
 But, most people don’t want to make errors, and it’s hard to know that a syringe filter is responsible for your findings until someone points that out to you.
 Most problems are unforeseen.

-Careful study design, including the use of proper controls, addresses concerns that we are able to predict.
-Thinking about controls can help you to become better at predicting concerns in your own work.
+Thinking about controls can help us to become better at predicting concerns in our own work.
 But, attending to concerning components of a research study extends well beyond the actual conducting of the study.
 Transparent reporting of methods is the only way for others to review and identify issues with an experiment after the fact.
-Rigorous science requires both careful study design that identifies concerns and implements controls to address those concerns combined with clear reporting of methods, findings, and limitations is the recipe for rigorous science.
+Rigorous science requires both careful study design with well-controlled concerns combined with clear and complete reporting is the recipe for rigorous science.

-Controls work to address concerns.
-There are many concerns that could impact the strength of a scientific claim.
-For many concerns, many controls.
+Controls work to address concerns, isolating the relationships we are truly interested in understanding.
+There are many concerns that could impact the validity of a scientific claim.
+For many (different) concerns, many (different) controls may be needed.
 Across the remaining lessons in this unit we will explore how to properly establish experimental controls, avoid common issues with controls, and practice doing our best science in an imperfect world.

 Takeaways:

-• Research lacking proper controls might seem obviously flawed in hindsight, but critically evaluating research methods, thinking carefully about concerns that might arise from those methods, and implementing controls is the best defense against a dangerous false positive result.
+- Research lacking proper controls might seem obviously flawed in hindsight, but in reality many concerns are frighteningly easy to miss.
+Learning to methodically anticipate potential concerns and implement careful controls is the best defense against a dangerous false result.

 Reflection: